Apus (The Bird Of Paradise) Constellation

 Apus (pronounced ˈeɪpəs) is the Latin name of a constellation situated close to the southern celestial pole.
 As such, it is easilty visible for most part of the year from the southern hemisphere.

 In English language this constellation is also known as "The Bird of paradise" while in astronomical texts and literature this constellation is often abbreviated as "Aps" (according to the standard of the International Astronomical Union - IAU) or as "Apus" (according to a naming convention used by NASA).

 The Latin genitive of the constellation name is "Apodis" (pronounced ˈæpoʊdɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Apodis (the brightest star of Apus based on the Bayer catalog); or 23 Apodis (the 23th star in the constellation of Apus based on the Flamsteed catalog).

-Sky chart of Apus from your location
+Sky Chart of Apus Constellation

 Here we provide a simplified sky chart of the Apus constellation.
 Alternatively it is possible to locate Apus in the night sky using our Online Interactive Planetarium.

-Visibility of Apus from your location
+Visibility of Apus Constellation

-Apus is currently not visible from Greenwich, United Kingdom [change]
+Apus is currently not visible from Greenwich, United Kingdom

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.